Imran Stanton Cooper

 State Food Assurance Acts and the Public Distribution of Basic Commodities

-A five-division legislative model has been drafted for every U.S. state plus a parallel United Kingdom adaptation, benchmarked to the Colorado proposal originally developed in 2016 through the Sassafras and Maple Research Foundation.
+A five-division legislative model has been drafted for thirty-two U.S. states plus fifteen international parliamentary adaptations, benchmarked to the Colorado proposal originally developed in 2016 through the Sassafras and Maple Research Foundation.
 State-operated food assurance centers sell groceries at production cost plus a five-percent maintenance surcharge, on the model of the U.S. Defense Commissary Agency under 10 U.S.C. §2484 (in continuous operation since 1867).
-The food bills function as the first instance of the walk-out framing developed in Lane 4: they walk citizens out of the already-collapsing 75.7-percent-markup retail system into an at-cost layer of basic provision.
+The food bills are the first concrete instance of the walk-out framing developed in Lane 4.
+They walk citizens out of the already-collapsing 75.7-percent-markup retail system into an at-cost layer of basic provision.

 Legal-status anchor for the 2016 Colorado proposal: Sassafras and Maple Research Foundation, Colorado DPOS acceptance letter (PDF, September 7, 2016) · SMRF page.